DataTile Knowledge Base

 Creating a logical variable

-• In Meta-Editor click the 'snowman' icon;
+• In Meta-Editor, click the 'snowman' icon above the variables list.

-• In the pop-up window enter a variable name, then click OK.
+• In the pop-up window, enter a variable name, then click OK.

 name var.gif